nikolayhg/notes/nutrition.md

   * One shouldn’t add any salt (increases blood pressure) to food.
   * I do intermittent fasting where for 3 days a week I eat only once a day.

+# Fasting

+1-3 days fast

+# Time-restricted eating

+Eating only from 12:00 to 20:00

 # Recipies

 * [organicbiomama](https://organicbiomama.com/) - recipies and diy health